phamthehung-NET/SimpleComponents/ReadMe.md

 ```

 ### Usage
-SimpleComponents will update the bound content variable on change in the editor.
+SimpleComponents.Calendar will update the bound Events variable on change on the grid.

 ``` html
 @page "/"